atugman/Cloud-Innovation-Summit-Docker/codelab.md

 <!-- ------------------------ -->
 ## Phase 0.2 – Confirm Your Resource Group

+SecureBank took a step further and worked with their IBM account team to setup a Cloud sandbox where they could start to gain hands-on experience with the IBM Cloud Security and Compliance Center.
+We're going to do the same thing here today!

 To start the lab, your web browser should already be logged into the IBM Cloud portal: https://cloud.ibm.com.

-If for some reason this isn’t the case, go ahead and navigate to that link and notify your instructor who will provide you with login credentials.
+If for some reason this isn’t the case, go ahead and navigate to the link above and notify your instructor who will provide you with login credentials and help you get setup to start the lab.

 The first piece of information that we need to complete this lab is our unique resource group.
 We’ll reference this resource group a few times throughout the lab.
 A resource group is a logical grouping of resources into a virtual “bucket” to make it easier to manage our resources.
 We’ll talk a bit more about resource groups later on, but for now, you need to make sure you know which resource group you’ll be using for today’s lab.